trodrigues/hubot-daily-update/README.md

 `hubot my update is` - Tell hubot about an update.
 You can tell hubot about how many updates you want in a day.

-`hubot get daily updates for user` - Gets all of today's updates for a user
+`hubot get daily updates by user` - Gets all of today's updates for a user

-`hubot get all daily updates` - Gets all daily updates for all users for today
+`hubot get daily updates` - Gets all daily updates for all users for today

 `hubot get all daily updates for yesterday` - Gets all daily updates for all users for yesterday

+`hubot get all daily updates for last week for <room>` - Gets all daily updates for all users for last week (Maybe a good idea to always use this in private chat with me)

 `hubot get all daily updates for X days ago` - Gets all daily updates for all users for X days ago